8fold/content-8fold.handbook/src/practitioners/your-practice/content.md

 This spreadsheet allows me to quickly analyze and see where I could adjust.
 I've had a recruiter tell me that they could pay $50 per hour.
 Then I went to the location of the client and looked at nearby apartments.
 My calculations ended with needing to make $65 per hour.
 That would have been a lot better than thinking I was in a good place with $100,000 as an annual \(gross\) salary.

+## What do I do

+Any legal entity can enter into value-for-value exchanges (trade).
+Any legal entity can do business as another name.
+There is the legal part and the tax part.

+### Individual/Sole-proprietor
+### Company
+### Corporation